Dhsatish/ENERGY_CONSUMPTION_ANALYSIS_SQL/README.md

 # 🌍 Energy Consumption Analysis (SQL Project)

 This project focuses on analyzing worldwide **energy consumption, production, GDP, population, and emissions** using SQL.
-The dataset used is `ENERGYDB2`, which contains structured data across multiple tables.
+The dataset used is `ENERGYDB`, which contains structured data across multiple tables.
 The goal is to extract **actionable insights** and understand global energy patterns through advanced SQL queries.

 ---